 Farmers' Electric Cooperative has a strong belief that the members should share in the benefits of the operation of the business.
 Each year the board of directors reviews the capital credit picture and, historically, authorizes payments of capital credits.
-Through the year 2009, the Cooperative has returned over $15,800,000 to the members.
+Through the year 2017, the Cooperative has returned more than $23,000,000 to the members.

 In the years to come the Cooperative will be increasing its services through improved technology and a wider range of choices.
 Farmers' Electric Cooperative has always been and will continue to be committed to its members and the communities where these members live.